vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/state_estimation_assignment/README.md

-# State Estimation Assignments
+# State Estimation Assignment

-This package contains two parts of Assignment 1 focused on state estimation techniques using ROS2:

-1a.
-Kalman Filter Implementation
-1b.
-Particle Filter Implementation
+This assignment focuses on implementing and comparing two fundamental state estimation techniques in robotics using ROS2.
+You will develop both a Kalman Filter and a Particle Filter to estimate a robot's state using simulated GPS and IMU measurements.

+## Learning Objectives

+By completing this assignment, you will:
+- Implement and understand core state estimation algorithms
+- Gain practical experience with ROS2 and sensor fusion
+- Learn to analyze and tune filter parameters
+- Develop skills in comparing different estimation approaches

 ## Prerequisites

 - ROS2 Humble
 - Python 3.8+
 - NumPy
+- Basic understanding of:
-- Basic understanding of state estimation concepts
+  - State estimation concepts
+  - Probability theory
+  - Linear algebra
+  - ROS2 topics and nodes

 ## Installation